KelvinAyanruoh/osticket-prereqs/README.md

-Note that some extensions are not enabled
+Note that some extensions are not enabled on the image at the right
 - Go back to IIS, sites -> Default -> osTicket

 - Double-click PHP Manager